ASC-Competition/ASC19-FaceSR/README.md

 # ASC19-FaceSR
-The validation data and testing data for ASC19 face super resolution challenge
+The validation data and testing data for ASC19 face super resolution challenge. https://www.asc-events.org/ASC19/

 ## Description about the challenge